bflaven/PluginWordpressForFun/bf_videos_manager_all/readme.md

 ```

 ### 4.5 ZA'ATAR OR ZAATAR DEFINITION
-Thanks for Alaa to have given the WP name [https://en.wikipedia.org/wiki/Za%27atar].
+Thanks for Alaa to have given me unintentionally the WP name [https://en.wikipedia.org/wiki/Za%27atar].